ishpaul777/vet-clinic-DB/README.md

 # Vet Clinic DB
-> In this project, you will use a relational database to create the initial data structure for a vet clinic.
-You will create a table to store animals' information, insert some data into it, and query it.
+> In this project, Relational database used to create the initial data structure for a vet clinic.
+Created a table to store animals' information, insert some data into it, and query it.

 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database: